jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 ![](images/1.%20System%20Objects.022.png)

-In this hypothetical Encircle system, all objects might be system objects under the hood.
+In this hypothetical Circular system, all objects might be system objects under the hood.
 This might include normal objects, object references and lists.
 They might all be system objects deeper down.
 An alternative to viewing the normal members like above might be for the members of a system object to be shown instead.
 This might be done by breaking open the inner workings of an object and show its *system interface*:

 ![](images/1.%20System%20Objects.023.png)